cloe-org/.github/profile/README.md

 ## 📜 Contribution Guidelines

-Each repository may have its own specific contribution guidelines, but here are some general principles:
+Each repository may have its own specific contribution guidelines, but you can find general principles [here](https://github.com/cloe-org/.github/tree/main/colprac).

-- Follow the **contribution guidelines** defined in each repository.
-- Write clear and concise commit messages.
-- If submitting code, make sure it follows the project’s style guides.
-- Keep PRs small and focused.
-- Provide detailed descriptions when submitting PRs or opening issues.

-For more detailed guidelines, refer to the `CONTRIBUTING.md` file in each repository.

 ## 💬 Communication